RichieHG/linq/README.md

 As result it creates a collection of groupings with each group having a key and a collection of elements belonging to this group.

 This method has an overloaded method which, give us access to the key and the grouped values at same time.

+## Intersect
+Finds the intersection of two collections, it means returns each element that appear in both of them.

+As in Contains method, to compare objects we have to create our own comparer.
+## Except
+Produce the difference between of two collections, and returns only the elements that appear in the first one and doesn't do it in the second one.

+As in Contains method, to compare objects we have to create our own comparer (IEquality).

+## SequenceEqual
+Checks if two collections are equal.